jasonatgit/echomind_memory.skill/README.md

 - Remember the bugs you've fixed and approaches you've tried
 - Remember the papers and theoretical models you've researched
 - Possess an RL-driven self-optimizing weight system — gets smarter with every interaction
-- This is not a plugin, this is a **Multi-Agent Memory Neural Network** with *self-reflective memory*.
+- This is not a plugin, this is an **AI Multi-Agent Memory Neural Network** with *self-reflective memory*.